questdb/questdb.io/docs/reference/sql/alter-table-drop-partition.md

 :::note

 The last partition (active partition) cannot be removed.
-This will be implemented in a future release.

 :::